SimonDanielV/aws-ubuntu-server-setup/README.md

 ## Start Server

-Now it's time the start the server to see if everything is working.
+Start up the server and check out if your web application is running of the IP.

 ```bash
 $ sudo a2ensite webapp.conf